desaiyn/Loan-Approval-Prediction-System--Python/README.md

 - The Naive Bayes model outperformed other classification models with an accuracy of **83%**.
 - Key factors influencing loan approval include income, credit history, and loan amount.

-## Future Enhancements
-- Improve accuracy by tuning hyperparameters or using ensemble learning.
-- Incorporate additional features for better predictive performance.
-- Deploy the model as a web application for real-time loan approval predictions.